 Vothi, H.; Halm, S.; Nguyen, C.; Bae, I.; Kim, J. Thermal stabilities and flame retardancies of phloroglucinol-based organo phosphates when applied to polycarbonate.
 Fire Mater.
 2014, 38 (1), 36-45.

 Toxic if swallowed.
-Toxic in contact with skin.
-Toxic if inhaled.
+Fatal in contact with skin.
+Fatal if inhaled.
 Causes skin irritation.
 Causes serious eye irritation.
 May cause respiratory irritation.